ke-zhang-rd/krystal/docs/source/cython.rst

 What
 ====

-1. Extension is python module you write in Other language, in here we refer C/C++
+1. Extension is python module you write in other language, in here we refer C/C++
 2. Cython will just use whatever standard C compiler to compile it to *.so* file
 3. Eventually, python allow you import it